DataDog/integrations-core/crio/README.md

 ### Installation

-The Crio check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The integration relies on the `--enable-metrics` option of CRI-O that is disabled by default, when enabled metrics will be exposed at `127.0.0.1:9090/metrics`.

 ### Configuration

 1. Edit the `crio.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your crio performance data.
-   See the [sample crio.d/conf.yaml][3] for all available configuration options.
+   See the [sample crio.d/conf.yaml][2] for all available configuration options.

-2. [Restart the Agent][4]
+2. [Restart the Agent][3]

 ### Validation

-[Run the Agent's `status` subcommand][5] and look for `crio` under the Checks section.
+[Run the Agent's `status` subcommand][4] and look for `crio` under the Checks section.

 ## Data Collected

 ### Metrics

-Crio does not include any metrics.
+CRI-O collect metrics about the count and latency of operations that are done by the runtime.
+We're also collecting

 ### Service Checks

-Crio does not include any service checks.
+CRI-O includes a service check about the reachability of the metrics endpoint.

 ### Events